KaranSinghDev/Time-Series-Database-Engine/README.md

-# C++ Time-Series Database & Streaming Analytics Platform
+# A Time-Series Database & Streaming Analytics Platform

 Intuition: To build a high-performance time-series database engine built from scratch in C++, along with provision of a **real-time streaming analytics pipeline**.
 This project is an attempt to understand both low-level systems programming and high-throughput data engineering.